benlasko/Capstone-2/README.md

 ## Introduction

 #### Natural language processing is a profound tool with the power to help us understand our collective history, culture, and state of mind.
-One way to apply it is conducting sentiment analysis which can be used for a variety of purposes including assessing public sentiment about products, events, or ideas, predicting social unrest, informing education and policy, and helping decide how to allocate resources.
-So although the dataset I used for this project was a collection of tweets about airlines my interest in doing this was to learn and practice using natural language processing and predictive modeling for sentiment analysis to be able to apply these techniques in a variety of different ways.
+NLP can be used to conduct sentiment analysis which can be used for a variety of purposes including assessing public opinions, appraisals, emotions, or attitudes towards a topic, person or entity, predicting social unrest, and preventing violence.
+So although the dataset I used for this project was a collection of tweets about airlines my interest in doing this was to learn and practice using natural language processing and predictive modeling for sentiment analysis to be able to apply these techniques in a variety of ways.
 To do this I wrote code and built functions to perform EDA, text cleaning, text analysis, predictive modeling, cross validation, and supervised/unsupervised learning techniques.

 ## Summary